Administrative Procedures for Physical Resources

 Operating Systems and Anti-Virus Updates: MVCC owned computers, upon connection to one of the network domains, will have patches and updates automatically downloaded and installed.

-- Banner General – Executive Director of Information Technology
+• Banner General – Information Technology Database Administrator

-Periodic Review – Periodically, a report of all individuals who have access to forms within Banner INB will be provided to the Banner supervisor.
-Any irregularities in access rights must be reported to Information Technology Department for corrective action.
+Periodic Review – On a yearly basis a report of all individuals who have access to MVCC Administrative Systems and Data will be provided to the Administrative Data Supervisors for their review.
+Any irregularities in access rights must be reported to Information Technology Database Administrator for corrective actions.

-Self- Service Banner (“SIRS”) - All MVCC employees, past and present, have access to Banner Online.
-Former employees' access is limited to viewing appropriate information such as historical tax-related income forms (i.e. W-2 tax forms).
-It is the responsibility of the employee to protect his/her Personal Identification Number (PIN).
+Self- Service Banner (“SIRS”) - All MVCC employees, past and present, have access for current administrative functions and personal employment data.
+Former employees' access is limited to viewing historical tax-related forms (W-2, forms, etc.).

-The following individuals are authorized to hold active Network Accounts and Email Accounts:
+The following individuals are authorized to hold active Network and Email Accounts:

 - Current employees and students of MVCC